fuse-compound/Fuse.Billing.Android/README.md

 to each receipt.
 If you don't see "Test" then you will need to be sure to refund/cancel the charge.

-[*]: it will be easier to use a test device that doesn't have your developer account logged in; this is because, if you attempt to purchase an in-app item using the same account that you used to publish the app, the purchase will not go through.
+It will be easier to use a test device that doesn't have your developer account logged in; this is because, if you attempt to purchase an in-app item using the same account that you used to publish the app, the purchase will not go through.